curl/everything-curl/http/multipart.md

-If the form is found in a webpage hosted on a URL like for example `https://example.com/user/login` the `action=submit.cgi` is a relative path within the same "directory" as the form itself.
+If the form is found in a webpage hosted on a URL like for example `https://example.com/user/login` the `action=submit.cgi` is a relative path within the same directory as the form itself.
 The full URL to submit this form thus becomes `https://example.com/user/submit.cgi`.
 That is the URL to use in the curl command line.

-Next, you must identify every `<input>` tag used within the form, including the ones that are marked as "hidden".
+Next, you must identify every `<input>` tag used within the form, including the ones that are marked as hidden.
 Hidden just means that they are not shown in the webpage, but they should still be sent in the POST.

 For every `<input>` in the form there should be a corresponding `-F` in the command line.

 ### text input

-A regular tag using type "text" in the style like
+A regular tag using type text in the style like

     <input type="text" name="person">